-The school takes its Health and Safety duties and responsibilities seriously and through meetings and committees information and guidance is communicated to students.
+The school takes its Health and Safety duties and responsibilities seriously and through meetings and committees, information and guidance is communicated to students.
 Students have an opportunity to be actively involved in Health and Safety matters by representing their year/section of the school at Health and Safety meetings which report to School Council.
 All contributions made by the students are taken seriously and considered.

-More details are available in our Health and Safety Policy which can be obtained on request.
+More details are available in our Health and Safety Policy available on our website.

-Kendrick Parents' Society (KPS)
+KENDRICK PARENTS' SOCIETY (KPS)

 Kendrick School has a Parents' Association, Kendrick Parents' Society.
 This is a committee of parents who exist not only to raise much-needed additional funds for the school, but also to provide opportunities for parents to meet each other and to socialise.
-Kendrick families often live many miles apart and with students old enough to make their own way home, parents are not as likely to meet at the school gates.
+Kendrick families often a distance apart and with students old enough to make their own way home, parents are not as likely to meet at the school gates.
 The KPS events are an opportunity for parents to get to know other parents.